 12. “You need to be aware of what others are doing, applaud their efforts, acknowledge their successes and encourage them in their pursuits.
 When we all help one another, everybody wins.” -- Jim Stovall

 Motivational speaker Jim Stovall’s advice isn’t only for leaders in teams, it’s also for individual team members.
 The takeaway here is that it shouldn’t be up to a team leader alone to offer positive reinforcement to team members when they hit their goals.
 It’s important that everybody heap praise on teammates who’ve made significant accomplishments.
 That kind of business culture will create a powerful team.

-- “There is no such thing as a self-made man.
-You will reach your goals only with the help of others.” — George Shinn
+13. “There is no such thing as a self-made man.
+You will reach your goals only with the help of others.” -- George Shin

 The owner of the Charlotte Hornets basketball team freely admitted that he was not a self-made man.
 He achieved success with the help of others.